A Guide to the County of Somerset, Naturally

-Somerset Levels: Wetlands Rich with Wildlife
+The Somerset Levels: Wetlands Rich with Wildlife

 Here you’ll find bitterns, marsh harriers and thousands of winter starlings, who call this place home.
+Along with cranes (England’s tallest birds) who have returned after 400 years.

-Cheddar Man (England’s Oldest Intact Skeleton)
+Cheddar Man (England’s oldest intact skeleton)

 A Somerset landmark is Cheddar Gorge (nothing to do with cheese!) that sees a 450-foot cliff tower over a winding road, creating a dramatic gateway to the Mendip Hills.
 Formed by floods during the Ice Age, it’s home to around 100 endangered cave-dwelling Lesser Horseshoe bats.

-This area is buzzing with life from soaring skylarks overhead to the quirky black oil beetle (its protruding tummy being described as looking like ‘someone whose waistcoat won’t button up!)’
+This area is buzzing with life from soaring skylarks overhead to the quirky black oil beetle (its protruding tummy being described as looking like ‘someone whose waistcoat won’t button up!)

 Two other local boys with blue eyes (with blonde hair) from the village of Cheddar were Matt & Luke Goss (from 90s pop band Bros).